renemennab/rent-a-bike/README.md

 this will compile the react code using webpack and generate a folder called docs in the root level
 ## Considerations

+- Because it is a bike rental app I decided to design the page with a mobile first approach

 - The token for the session lasts one hour

 - Managers can see all the bikes, users can only see a bike if they look for a specific span